peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBOREncodeOptions.md

 * A value indicating whether to disallow duplicate keys when reading CBOR objects from a data stream.

+### getCtap2Canonical
+    public final boolean getCtap2Canonical()
+Gets a value indicating whether CBOR objects are written out using the CTAP2 canonical CBOR encoding form.
+In this form, CBOR tags are not used, map keys are written out in a canonical order, and non-integer numbers and integers 2^63 or greater are written as 64-bit binary floating-point numbers.

+**Returns:**

+* <code>true</code> if CBOR objects are written out using the CTAP2 canonical CBOR encoding form; otherwise, <code>false</code>..
+In this form, CBOR tags are not used, map keys are written out in a canonical order, and non-integer numbers and integers 2^63 or greater are written as 64-bit binary floating-point numbers.

 ### getValue
     @Deprecated public final int getValue()